RealEstateCore/rec/best_practices/Instance alignment across systems.md

-time, to match the portion of the URN that indicates the remote system to some internal lookup feature; to send a request out to that system using a system-appropriate method (SQL queries, web service calls, message-passing, etc.) for the data bearing that remote identifier, to retrieve said data, and to transform it as needed to suit the query or analysis task in question.
+time, to match the portion of the URN that indicates the remote system to some internal lookup feature; to send a request out to that system using a system-appropriate method (SQL queries, web service calls, message-passing, etc.) for the data bearing that remote identifier; to retrieve said data; and to transform it as needed to suit the query or analysis task in question.